Papua-Insects.nl

 The systematics of the family Papilionidae are studied by several authors including Rothschild (1895) and Jordan (1908-10) who placed all of the Papilioninae species into the genus Papilio, but they had sorted them into species groups mainly based on the adult stage: the butterfly.
 The authors Ford (1944), Munroe (1961), Hancock (1983), Igarashi (1979), Miller (1987), Häuser (1993) and Parsons (1996) studied the family Papilionidae more and more systematically using also more and more data of early stages.

-In this website I use the systematics given by Miller (1987) combined with the results of Parsons (1996), excluding the polydorus group which is here regarded as a distinct genus: Pachliopta Reakirt, 1864.
+In this website the systematics given by Miller (1987) are used combined with the results of Parsons (1996), excluding the polydorus group which is here regarded as a distinct genus: Pachliopta Reakirt, 1864.

 Since Jordan in 1908 proposed his ordening of the genus Papilio in species groups, all later authors followed him concerning the genus Atrophaneura sensu Parsons (1996) in using the same species groups.
 Of course later discovered species are added to the species groups.
 This shows that there is apparently no doubt on the consistency of these groups.

-I do fully agree with Parsons (1996) about the strong evidence of early stage characteristics for searching the origin of butterfly groups, but one cannot ignore the relatively young specialisms of the adults.
+We fully agree with Parsons (1996) about the strong evidence of early stage characteristics for searching the origin of butterfly groups, but one cannot ignore the relatively young specialisms of the adults.
 These indicate the latest steps of evolution that has caused the distinct groups within the bigger group (Atrophaneura sensu Parsons).
 In the Indo-malayan region many species may have evolved in and since the Ice Age(s), in geological terms just quite recent.
 The polydorus group is more differentiated from the other species groups in Atrophaneura (sensu Parsons) because of its unique male genitalia in the Papilionidae.
-Therefore I will treat the polydorus group as a distinct genus, Pachliopta.
+Therefore the polydorus group is treated here as a distinct genus, Pachliopta.
 The genus Pachliopta contains 17 species (Page & Treadaway,1995).
 In Papua only Pachliopta polydorus occurs.

 Because conservation managers usually are no insect specialists, it is also better in view of nature conservation to indicate these different groups with a valid name.
 This does not alter anything in the older relations between these groups.